Seventh Crusade: Political and diplomatic environment

 Louis' preparations had taken three years.
 Extraordinary taxes, including on the clergy, were levied to pay for the expedition.
 The governing of France in his absence needed to be settled, and Louis' mother Blanche was entrusted once more with the regency.
 The foreign problems were many.
 Henry III of England had to be trusted to keep the peace.
 The Venetians, already annoyed at yet another Crusade that might interrupt their commercial arrangements with Egypt, were made still more hostile when Louis utilized ships from Genoa and Marseilles.The situation with emperor Frederick II was unusually thorny.
-Louis had earned Frederick’s gratitude by his neutrality in the quarrel between the papacy and the empire, but had threatened intervention when Frederick proposed an attack on the pope at Lyons.
+Louis had earned Frederick's gratitude by his neutrality in the quarrel between the papacy and the empire, but had threatened intervention when Frederick proposed an attack on the pope at Lyons.
 Frederick was the father of the king of Jerusalem, Conrad II of Jerusalem, without whose permission Louis had no right to enter the country.
 Complicating the situation, when French envoys informed Frederick of the progress of the Crusade, he passed the information on to the sultan as-Salih Ayyub.

 The expedition to Egypt

-The Seventh Crusade formally began on 12 August 1248 when Louis IX left Paris.
-With him were queen Margaret of Provence and her sister Beatrice of Provence.
-Two of Louis' brothers, Charles I of Anjou (husband of Beatrice) and Robert I of Artois, were also present, with their youngest brother Alphonse of Poitiers, accompanied by his wife Joan of Toulouse, departing the next year.
-He was followed by his cousins Hugh IV of Burgundy and Peter Maulcerc, veterans of the Barons' Crusade; by Hugh XI of Lusignan; and by Jean de Joinville and his cousin John, Count of Saarbrücken; and Olivier de Termes, veteran of the Albigensian Crusade.
+The Seventh Crusade formally began on 12 August 1248 when Louis IX left from Paris.
+His entourage included his wife, consort queen of France Margaret of Provence, two of the king's brother, Charles I of Anjou with his wife, Beatrice of Provence, sister of Margaret, and Robert I of Artois.
+The youngest brother of Louis Alphonse of Poitiers with his wife Joan of Toulouse, departed the next year.
+The king's retinue included his cousins and vassals, Hugh IV of Burgundy and Peter Maulcerc, who were considered veterans due to their participation in the Barons' Crusade; the seigneur and vassal Hugh XI of Lusignan; Jean de Joinville with his cousin John, Count of Saarbrücken; and Olivier de Termes, who was veteran of the Albigensian Crusade.
 Some of them embarked at Aigues-Mortes, others at Marseilles.
-An English detachment under William Longespée, grandson of Henry II of England and his mistress Ida de Tosny (not, as rumored, Fair Rosamond) followed close behind.
-Other English lords had planned to join the Crusade, but Henry III had no wish to lose their services and arranged for the pope to block their passage.
-From Scotland came Patrick II of Dunbar and Stewart of Dundonald.
+An English detachment was led by William Longespée, grandson of Henry II of England, who took his mistress Ida de Tosny (not the rumoured Fair Rosamond) along, followed close behind.
+The rest of the English lords who had pledged to join the crusade were kept back by Henry III with papal help.
+The Scottish lords that joined were Patrick II of Dunbar and Stewart of Dundonald.